-About a year ago, a coworker asked for my thoughts on an email she was planning to send.
-A salesman on her team was a problem.
-The project they were working on was passed the deadline and every previous iteration had been shot down by the salesman.
-He said it was “too fluffy.”
-He said it was “too design heavy.”
-He said it was “just not right for the automotive guys,” as if only men drove cars.
+About a year ago, a coworker asked for my thoughts on an email she was planning to send to a salesman who was giving her trouble.
+The project they were working on was overdue and he had shot down every previous draft.
+He said one version was “too fluffy.”
+He said another was “too design heavy.”
+He said a third draft was “just not right for the automotive guys,” as if only men drove cars.
 She wrote him an email telling him about the new direction she was taking with the marketing.
-In the end, she wrote:
+At the end of the email, she wrote:

 “Please keep an open mind and let me know your thoughts.”